-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the Head of School as they are ultimately responsible for all staff within the school.

-If the allegation concerns the head teacher, the CEO and Chair of the Trust should be informed immediately.
+If the allegation concerns the Head of School, then the Chair of the SMC should be informed immediately.

 In KCSIE 2021 Part Four they introduced two sections covering the two levels of allegation/concern.
 1. allegations that meet the harm threshold and 2. allegations/concerns that do not meet the harm threshold and are referred to as low level concerns.
 These will still be recorded internally but not passed on if the member of staff leaves the school.